threefoldfoundation/www_freeflow_life/content/vision/index.md

 |||

-## IT STARTS WITH <br> THE FREEFLOW GRID
+## IT STARTS WITH <br> THE FREEFLOW NETWORK

 ![FF LIFE](vision3.png)

-People just like you deploy the FreeFlow Node is residential and commercial units.
+People like you and me deploy FreeFlow Nodes to provide the required compute and storage capacity.

-Our unique operating system interconnects these nodes to create the FreeFlow Grid, your own sovereign and decentralized Internet.
+Our unique operating system interconnects these nodes to create the FreeFlow Network, our own sovereign and decentralized Internet.

 <button>[KNOW MORE](/node)</button>